As we enter a new year, these stunning running routes and trails in Seoul will help you start new habits to enjoy a healthier year!

 The stretch between the Dongiak Bridge in the west and the Dongho Bridge in the East, with paths on both river banks forms the 10 km loop.
 There are other options for loops with smaller runs.

 Hangang Park on Yeouido Island in the river is a large, popular park, plus running paths.
 The perimeter of the park has a path for running, which is about 8 km long.
 Runners from all over come here to enjoy their run and scenic beauty.

 This park hosts a variety of marathons and concerts throughout the year.
 Hangang Park is also famous for hosting the annual cherry blossom festival in spring and the fireworks festival in the fall.

 The large and well-maintained campus of a private university, Yonsei University, Seoul, is located at the base of Ansan Mountain.
 The hilly campus has many running paths, wooded trails, and a forest park.
 The serene environment gives an excellent opportunity for runners to get off the busy streets.

 Runners can have varied runs, simple ones to complex ones, for example, university trails combined with Ansan trails with a route to the 900-foot summit with lots of steps or the gentle 7 km path around the base of the Ansan mountain.

 World Cup (Millennium) Park

 A landfill site in the Sangam-dong-gil section of Seoul was converted into the World Cup Stadium and World Cup (Millennium) Park.
-It is an ecological park built-in 2002 to commemorate the 2002 Korea-Japan World Cup Games in the new millennium.
+It is an ecological park built in 2002 to commemorate the 2002 Korea-Japan World Cup Games in the new millennium.

-Five interconnected parks adjacent to the World Cup Park make this is a favorite spot for runners.
+Five interconnected parks adjacent to the World Cup Park make this a favorite spot for runners.
 There are easy to difficult, non-overlapping miles of Multi-Use trails and running routes in Seoul with different distances.
 The perimeter of the park is about 8 km.